bmatsuo/gopherpath/GettingStarted.markdown

     curl -i http://go.example.com

-This will return an error (404 Not Found) and give instructions specifying datastore entities that need modification and how the need to be modified.
+This will return an error (404 Not Found) and give instructions specifying datastore entities that need modification and how they need to be modified.
 After modifying the specified entities repeating the previous curl should succeed (200 OK).